 Rosemary moved to the voluntary sector in 2006 and held a number of leadership roles, including deputy CEO at Breast Cancer Care, CEO of The Roy Castle Lung Cancer Foundation and CEO of Terrence Higgins Trust.
 She now runs a consultancy and works as an interim CEO.

 Sue began her involvement with donkeys riding on the sands at Porthcawl beach and has been involved with equines ever since.
 She has been owned by Top Hat, a horse, for the last sixteen years.
-Sue has been a Trustee Director since 2014 and chairs the Fundraising and Communications committee.
+Sue has been a Trustee Director since 2014 and chairs the Resources Performance Committee.